princesslana/ErisCasper.java/docs/core_api.md

 A `Bot` is a `Function` run with access to a `BotContext` and produces a `Completable`.

-The incoming event stream, `Repository`s, and ability to create `Action`s are accessible via the `BotContext`.
+The event stream, `Repository`s, and ability to create `Action`s are accessible via the `BotContext`.

 The return type is a `Completable` as defined by RxJava.
 This Completable will be subscribed to by ErisCasper.java.

 `Bot`s can be composed.
 Multiple implementations of `Bot` may be merged into a single `Bot`.

+## Event Stream

+The event stream is the events sent from Discord.
+This includes events such as message sends, new guild members, etc.

+The event stream uses the `Observable` type from RxJava to make the events available to bot developers.

 ## Actions